pearlchen/getting-started-guides/connectivity/ethernet_over_usb/mac.md

 ---

+### Troubleshooting

-**Unable to ping anything from the Intel® Edison?**
+Unable to ping anything from the Intel® Edison?

-Unplug and replug the device mode micro-USB cable to reset the Ethernet over USB connection.
+* Unplug and replug the device mode micro-USB cable to reset the Ethernet over USB connection.

-1. Turn your computer's WiFi connections off, then back on.
+* Turn your computer's WiFi connections off, then back on.
-2. Restart your Windows computer.
+* Restart your computer.
-3. Check that the IP address set in the IPv4 LAN settings is "192.168.2.2"
+* Check that the IP address set in the IPv4 LAN settings is "192.168.2.2"

 ---